Current Transformer (CT) & Potential Transformer (PT) Testing

 - Ratio with Burden Added & Burden Measurements

-Ratio – Customer load test consisting of direct simultaneous measurement of primary and secondary signals.
+Customer load test consisting of direct simultaneous measurement of primary and secondary signals.
 Both amplitude and phase error measurements are verified and graphically plotted according to IEEE.

 This is an additional burden to the CT circuit.
 Both amplitude and phase error measurements are verified and graphically plotted according to IEEE.
 Adding burden in this manner stresses the CT to determine at what point it will become over-burdened and inaccurate.

-Burden Measurement – Customer load test consisting of direct simultaneous measurement of the secondary current signal of the CT, and the voltage drop across its terminals.
+Customers can perform a test with our transformer testing equipment on the burden measurements, which include secondary current signal of the CT and the voltage drop across its terminals.
 Accurately measuring these signals allows the calculation of the existing burden on the CT.
 This burden measurement is verified against the specification from the CT manufacturer.